 Why Adopt a Dedicated Cybersecurity Tech Stack?

 The right cybersecurity tech stack is based on your organization’s risk profile and is customized to handle threats and attacks preemptively.
-By addressing security across the entire threat landscape, your security stack helps you create a robust defence program efficiently.
-Additionally, an organization also realizes cost reduction of data backup and disaster recovery by dedicating resources to identifying and handling potential attacks.
+Your security stack helps you create a robust defense program efficiently by addressing security concerns across the entire threat landscape.
+Additionally, an organization also realizes cost reduction of data backup and disaster recovery by dedicating resources to identifying and handling potential and even active attacks.

 Type of Applications You Run

 Securing applications differ with use-cases, depending on the runtime environment and backend code.
-Let us take the reference of the two most common runtime environments – PHP and Node.js.
+First, let us take the reference of the two most common runtime environments – PHP and Node.js.

 While you can leverage out-of-the-box and best practices for security for a PHP-based application, those are often not enough.
-It is recommended that you adopt a holistic approach of hardened testing and specialized tools focused on working with a PHP centric application tier.
+Instead, it is recommended that you adopt a holistic approach of hardened testing and specialized tools focused on working with a PHP-centric application tier.

 On a similar note for a Node.js application, it is essential to note that securing such an application often starts with securing the JS Engine apart from removing vulnerabilities across all layers (application, platform, server).

 Moreover, PHP and Node.js differ in generating output and exposing their functionality to the web.
-While PHP has a Session Management module, Node.js comes with an HTTP web server module.
-As a result, the right security approach would factor in vulnerabilities within the respective modules and their mechanism to generate output.
+For example, while PHP has a Session Management module, Node.js comes with an HTTP web server module.
+As a result, the right multi-layered approach to security would factor in vulnerabilities within the respective modules and their mechanism to generate output.

-A Security Tech Stack should always be factored in considering the application framework.
+A Security Tech Stack should always be factored in considering the application framework with a proactive approach.

 Cost of Development

-Every tool on your tech stack adds up to the total cost of developing and maintaining your apps.
-A huge budget often supports large application developments.
-While this budget supports the most sophisticated security tech stacks, you should also consider the costs of running your security solutions in the long run.
+Every tool on your technology stack adds up to the total cost of developing and maintaining your apps.
+As a result, a considerable budget often supports significant application developments.
+While this budget supports the most sophisticated security technology stacks, you should also consider the costs of running your security solutions in the long run.